inanna-malick/akka-streams-example/README.md

 Flows
 -----

-A Flow[In, Out] consumes elements of type In, applies some sequence of transformations, and emits elements of type Out.
+A `Flow[In, Out]` consumes elements of type `In`, applies some sequence of transformations, and emits elements of type `Out`.

 This Flow takes subreddit names and emits popular links for each supplied subreddit name.
-- We start by creating a Flow[String, String], a pipeline that applies no transformations.
+- We start by creating a `Flow[String, String]`, a pipeline that applies no transformations.
 - We use via to append a throttle Flow.
     + We'll define throttle in the next section.
-For now, just think of it as a black box Flow[T, T] that limits throughput to one message per redditAPIRate time units.
+For now, just think of it as a black box `Flow[T, T]` that limits throughput to one message per redditAPIRate time units.
 - Next we use mapAsyncUnordered to fetch popular links for each subreddit name emitted by the throttle.
     + mapAsyncUnordered is used here because we don't care about preserving ordering.
 It emits elements as soon as their Future completes, which keeps the occasional long-running call from blocking the entire stream.
 - Finally, we use mapConcat to flatten the resulting stream of LinkListings into a stream of Links.